ilyagerner/pandas/README.md

 `
 jupyter notebook
 `
 3. On Windows, start the Anaconda launcher, which you can find in C:\Anaconda or, in the Start menu.
-Start the jupyter notebook "jupyter notebook".
+Start the jupyter notebook by typing `jupyter notebook`.
 A new browser window should open.

 ## Who led the workshop and is there a way to contact him??
 Ilya Gerner can be found on twitter as [@igerner](https://twitter.com/igerner) and via email at ilyagerner@gmail.com.